- This event has passed.

 Form ADV Part 2: Identifying and Disclosing Conflicts

-In 2010, the SEC approved the new Form ADV Part 2, a "plain English" narrative approach to client disclosure, which was put into effect in 2011.
+Five years ago the SEC approved a new Form ADV Part 2, a “plain English” narrative approach to client disclosure, which was put into effect in 2011.
 The adopted rule changes require investment advisers to file their brochures electronically and the public has access to these brochures via the IAPD.
 This course will examine the form’s 19 specific potential disclosure topics, including advisory business, fees and compensation, disciplinary events and brokerage practices.
-In addition, the panel will delve into the mechanics of the "brochure supplement" requirement, which is a résumé-like disclosure for each individual providing advice to a client.
+In addition, the panel will delve into the mechanics of the “brochure supplement” requirement, which is a résumé-like disclosure for each individual providing advice to a client.

 The session will also address:

 - How to identify conflicts of interest within the framework of Part 2

 - Guidance for disclosing conflicts of interest, compensation arrangements, fee structures and soft dollars arrangements, among other conflicts